-The ISGlobal Programme on Child Health focuses on evaluating the effects of environmental pollutants on children’s health, particularly following exposure during the intra utero and postnatal periods.
+The ISGlobal Programme on Childhood & Environment focuses on evaluating the effects of environmental pollutants on children’s health, particularly following exposure during the intra utero and postnatal periods.
 Child health is considered a priority at the international level.

 The main exposures analysed are:

 - Air pollution

 - Persistent organic pollutants such as PCBs, DDE, hexachlorobenzene, and perfluorinated compounds.

 - Endocrine disruptors such as bisphenol A and phthalates

 - Indoor pollution

 - Electromagnetic fields